Transfer of a Property in Curacao

 Transfer of a Newly Built Home

 Buying a new-build home in Curacao typically involves two phases.
-First, you purchase the land through a notary, following the same procedure as for an existing property.
-The construction of the home is generally paid for in installments.
-If you have a bank loan, a supervisor will oversee the process to ensure that payments align with construction progress.
+First, you purchase the land through a notary.
+Construction payments are usually made in installments, and if you have a bank loan, a supervisor ensures payments match construction progress.

 Are Your Insurances in Order?

-Before signing the mortgage deed, you must arrange certain insurances.
-The mortgage lender requires these since your property serves as collateral for the loan.
-You can quickly and easily arrange these insurances through Dushi Insurance.
+Before signing the mortgage deed, arrange the required insurances.
+The mortgage lender requires these since the property serves as collateral.
+You can quickly arrange these insurances through Dushi Insurance.

 Transfer Costs

-Now that you understand the property transfer process in Curacao, it’s important to note that the transfer incurs costs.
+It is important to note that the property transfer incurs costs.
 I discuss this in greater detail in my article on property transfer costs in Curacao.

 This article was written by Adriaan Smit, Real Estate Broker in Curacao.